SpiralMoon/maplestory.openapi/csharp/README.md

 [![NuGet](https://img.shields.io/nuget/v/MapleStory.OpenAPI)](https://www.nuget.org/packages/MapleStory.OpenAPI)

-This C# library enables the use of the MapleStory OpenAPI provided by Nexon.
+This C# library enables the use of the MapleStory OpenAPI of Nexon.

 Packages written in other languages can be found [HERE](https://github.com/SpiralMoon/maplestory.openapi).